 Intrigued parents laughed and cried, when they read “What Your Pediatrician Really Wants You to Know“.
 Scary Mommy even republished it with a new title: “I’m A Pediatrician, And This Is What I Want To Tell Parents (But Don’t).”

 I work with teachers and special education teams to teach them how to use the 3 steps in their classrooms to help students who are struggling.

 The Facebook group, Should-Free Parenting, is a fun place where a group of parents and people who love parents are exploring together what should-free parenting might be.

 You are what you child needs.
 It’s you.Alison Escalante MD

 Want to here me speak?
 I’ve posted my upcoming speaking appearances and podcasts, as well and already available podcasts and guest blogs on blogs on the Appearances page.

 Disclaimer: I may be a doctor, but I’m not your doctor.
 Videos, Blogs, Webinars and Handouts are for general education and do not constitute medical advice and cannot replace the rich care you can get in the context of a therapeutic relationship with your doctor.
 If I am your doctor, remember I can’t do the doctoring part of our relationship in the virtual space.
 Call my office when you need me and we’ll do a visit.
+My posts represent my ideas and mine alone.
 Feel free to comment on the blogs, share what you’d like to me talk about next, or join the discussion on facebook.